sandervanvugt/van-vugt-kubernetes/sander-cka-networkpolicy/step3.md

 ## Task
 Before actually running it, have a look at the contents of the newpolicy-complete-example.yaml file.
-In particular, have a look at the NetworkPolicy, which only allows incoming traffic to the nginx pod to other pods that have the label access=true set:
+In particular, have a look at the NetworkPolicy, which only allows incoming traffic to the nginx pod for other pods only if they have the label access=true set:

 `cat nwpolicy-complete-example.yaml`{{execute}}